copperdogma/novel-events-extractor/README.md

 # Novel Events Extractor

-A Swift command-line tool that analyzes your calendar events to identify novel or unusual events in the upcoming two weeks.
+A Swift command-line tool that analyzes your calendar events to identify novel or unusual events.
 It uses pattern recognition to learn your regular schedule and highlights events that deviate from your normal patterns.

 ## Features